juanmnl/new-era-light-syntax-theme/README.md

 # New era light Syntax Theme

-I wanted a light theme syntax for outside-bright-day coding, didn't find one that suited me, so here it is.
+I wanted a light theme syntax for coding on bright days, didn't find one that suited me, so here it is.
 Best used Atom's ONE LIGHT theme.

+If you want to combine it with a great dark syntax, checkout the dark version [New Era Syntax](https://atom.io/themes/new-era-syntax)

 ## Screen